andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

     EventExpiryDuration: 30  # days
 ```

-The memory ID is passed to the agent as an environment variable, no connection strings, no database provisioning, no schema management.
+The memory ID is passed to the agent as an environment variable for the session manager to use.

 ## Adding tools